kcdstoragews/lab/README.md

 # Introduction

-You will work in the NetApp Lab on Demand Environment, but we`ve prepared some more resources for you than the typical Lab Guide offers.
+You will work in the NetApp Lab on Demand environment, but we`ve prepared some more resources for you than the typical lab guide offers.
 Before we can start, there are some preparations to do.

-You will connect to a Windows Jumphost from which you can access the training environment.
+You will connect to a Windows jumphost from which you can access the training environment.
-It will provide you a K8s Cluster Version 1.22.3, a preconfigures storage system and the CSI driver we will use to demonstrate you how easy it is to use persistent storage in K8s.
+It will provide you a K8s cluster version 1.22.3, a preconfigures storage system and the CSI driver we will use to demonstrate you how easy it is to use persistent storage in K8s.

 ## Preparation

-1. Plesase choose a Username from the following Document:
+1. Plesase choose a username from the following document:
 https://tinyurl.com/kcdlondon

 2. Access the lab environment:
 https://lod-bootcamp.netapp.com

-3. Request the Lab *Using Trident with Kubernetes and ONTAP v5.0* and connect to the jumphost
+3. Request the lab *Using Trident with Kubernetes and ONTAP v5.0* and connect to the jumphost

-4. Open *Putty* and connect the the Host *rhel3* with the following credentials:
+4. Open *Putty* and connect to the host *rhel3* with the following credentials:
 username: *root*
 password: *Netapp1!*

 5. We've prepared some exercises for you that are hosted in this github repo.
-To have them available on your training environment, please clone it with the following commands:
+To have them available on your training environment, please create a directory and clone the repo with the following commands:

 ```console
 cd /root